minhhoit/yacms/docs/user-accounts.rst

         "signup_date",
     )

-If you don't want to expose the ``username`` field to the user, Mezzanine provides the setting :ref:`ACCOUNTS_NO_USERNAME`, which when set to ``True``, will expose the ``email`` field as the sole login for the user.
+If you don't want to expose the ``username`` field to the user, Yacms provides the setting :ref:`ACCOUNTS_NO_USERNAME`, which when set to ``True``, will expose the ``email`` field as the sole login for the user.

 Account Verification
 ====================

-By default, with :mod:`mezzanine.accounts` installed, any public visitor to the site can sign up for an account and will be logged in after signup.
+By default, with :mod:`Yacms.accounts` installed, any public visitor to the site can sign up for an account and will be logged in after signup.
 However you may wish to validate that new accounts are only created by real people with real email addresses.
-To enable this, Mezzanine provides the setting :ref:`ACCOUNTS_VERIFICATION_REQUIRED`, which when set to ``True``, will send new user an email with a verification link that they must click on, in order to activate their account.
+To enable this, Yacms provides the setting :ref:`ACCOUNTS_VERIFICATION_REQUIRED`, which when set to ``True``, will send new user an email with a verification link that they must click on, in order to activate their account.